mmollina/viewpoly/cran-comments.md

 Dear CRAN Team,

 This is a re-submission of VIEWpoly package.
-In this version (0.2.0):
+In this version (0.3.1):

-- Broken links were fixed
+* Support for diaQTL multi-population evaluation
-- Download of the images with .tiff format was fixed
+* User-defined parents names in effects graphics
-- Avoids warnings and error messages displayed in the console during app execution
+* Download of plots with RData format
-- Error messages were improved
+* Docker image available
-- Function documentation were improved
+* Allow to exclude haplotypes from haplotypes probability view in VIEWqtl module
-- Aesthetic improvements
+* Bug fixed to upload genome through genome link
-- App is also available on shinyapps.io: https://cris-taniguti.shinyapps.io/viewpoly/
+* Bug fixed to upload viewpoly object
-- Functional testing added
+* Avoid errors if user has not internet connection
-- Disable the download buttons when image parameters are not reliable
+* Inform number and ID of individuals selected by haplotypes
-- Title of boxes are now also collapsible
+* README updated to include new vignette for server version (available at brach publishing_data)

 Thank you for reviewing our re-submission!